 Epstein-Barr Virus Specific Cytotoxic T-Cells in Treating Patients with Relapsed Acute Lymphoblastic Leukemia Who Have Undergone Donor Stem Cell Transplant

-- History of relapsed or refractory CD19+ malignancies (e.g. non Hodgkin lymphoma) who have failed prior treatment and require autologous hematopoietic stem cell transplant; evidence of disease not required (cohort 2)
+- History of relapsed or refractory CD19+ malignancies (e.g. non Hodgkin lymphoma) or considered high risk for relapse and require autologous or allogeneic hematopoietic stem cell transplant (HSCT).
+Evidence of disease not required (cohort 2 and 3)

-- Karnofsky performance status (KPS) or Lansky score > 50
+- No age restriction for patients Karnofsky performance status (KPS) or Lansky score > 50

 - Creatinine =< 2.0 mg/dL for patients over 18 years or =< 2.5 x institutional upper limit of normal (ULN) for age, measured prior to conditioning chemotherapy